fiesta/apidocs/list-management-api.rst

    to be the creator of the group or :ref:`user-auth` of a member from the group with READ scope.

-   The returned information models the :ref:`group` datatype.
+   The returned information models the group datatype.

 .. http:post:: /membership/(string: group_id)

    Add a new membership linking a user and a group.
-The request body consists of a JSON :ref:`user` and a `group_id`.
+The request body consists of a JSON `user` and a `group_id`.

    A custom welcome message is optional by adding a `welcome_message` dict that may have the following fields: `subject`, `text` and/or `markdown`.

-   The returned information models the :ref:`membership` datatype.
+   The returned information models the `membership` datatype.

 .. http:get:: /user/(string: user_id)